Seppeltsfield is one of Australia’s most historic wineries, established in the Barossa in 1851.

 Seppeltsfield has long been internationally renowned for its treasure trove of fortified wines, highlighted by the Centennial Collection – the world’s only unbroken lineage of single vintage Tawny dating back to 1878.
-Now, the star is starting to shine on the 169-year-old estate’s new chapter, an expanding range of contemporary Barossa still wines, only possible since recently gaining full ownership of its trademark in 2017.
+But the spotlight is now on the luxury collection of still wines only possible since recently gaining full ownership of its trademark in 2017.

-The ‘Bench Blends’ tier includes the 2018 ‘No. EC4’ Barossa Cabernet Sauvignon Shiraz, an expression of the definitive Australian red varietal blend.
-Alongside ‘No. EC4’ is a more contemporary expression of traditional Portuguese varieties – 2019 ‘No. EC3’ Barossa Tinta Cao, Tinta Amarela, Touriga.
-Red varietal blends carry an ‘EC’ (East Cellar) number which were first released by Seppeltsfield’s founding family in the 1960s and formed the inspiration for the range.
+Further, ‘Bench Blends’ new releases are available, this year showcasing the 2020 and 2021 vintages.
+The range is centred on the winemaking art of ‘assemblage’, with the ambition to achieve a final blend that is greater than the sum of its parts.
+This is the very first release of a traditional Barossa blend, 2020 ‘No. EC405’ Barossa Shiraz, Mataro, with a strong influence of Mataro making up 34% of the final blend.
+Alongside this, a more contemporary expression of traditional Portuguese varieties from the 2021 vintage, ‘No. EC3’ Barossa Tinta Cao, Tinta Amarela, Touriga.
+Red varietal blends carry an ‘EC’ (East Cellar) number were first released by Seppeltsfield’s founding family in the 1960s and formed the inspiration for this range.